 - 4.4 At paragraph 4.5 the Report sets out selected sections of the Contract.
 Whilst these provisions do reflect the terms and conditions as stated within the Contract these are selective and not reflective of the Contract as a whole.
-In addition, the ~~Part Two~~ Report does not appear to take account of~~have considered the~~ other documentation that is incorporated into the Contract such as manuals, booklets and operational instructions issued by Post Office from time to time.
+In addition, the Report does not appear to take account of other documentation that is incorporated into the Contract such as manuals, booklets and operational instructions issued by Post Office from time to time.